MicrosoftEdge/WebView2Feedback/specs/CDPSessionIdSupport.md

 interface ICoreWebView2DevToolsProtocolEventReceivedEventArgs2 : IUnknown {

   /// The sessionId of the target where the event originates from.
-  /// Empty string is returned as sessionId if the event comes from the default session.
+  /// Empty string is returned as sessionId if the event comes from the default session for the top page.
   /// \snippet ScriptComponent.cpp DevToolsProtocolEventReceivedSessionId
   [propget] HRESULT SessionId([out, retval] LPWSTR* sessionId);
 }